edison16a/SoulCrosshair/README.md

 3. Scalable Crosshairs

 # Updates
-1.3.0 - Crosshair Close on F2 + Label on Menu
+1.3.0 - Added Label on Menu (Final Version As Of Now)

 1.2.7 - Changed Default Crosshair